AlternateFire/AlternateFire/README.md

 Hello!
-Welcome to my page!!!!
+Welcome to my page!
 ---

+## About
+---
-Trying to find projects to code on.
-Hook me up.
+Trying to nagivate what I want to code.
 Currently using Python, working in a research lab and other misc projects!
 Email: yseunghan34@gmail.com
 - Love Sosa

+## Misc
+---